Yohuan/play_bazel/README.md

 ```
 # Misc

-## 1. Build all targets in the workspace
+## 1. Build All Targets in the Workspace

 ```bash
 bazel build //...
 ```

-## 2. Run all tests in the workspace
+## 2. Run All Tests in the Workspace

 ```bash
 bazel test //...